Did you ever think you would be teaching when you started programming?

 Someone on Twitter asked "When did you realize you could teach?"

 Six hours into my first workshop.
 Maybe that's not entirely true because I had been writing blog posts before then.
 I had liked it but like none of those blog posts really were a runaway hit.
 They all just kind of had a few readers and people were interested in them.
 But it was after I did a couple workshops and I felt great after them.
 And people liked them so that was it really.
 It was probably seven or eight years ago when I did my first workshop.

 You see a lot of people kind of dive in too deep, too quickly.
 And I did that myself.
 I dived right into jQuery when I started trying to build things .
 The correct answer is you should learn the fundamentals first but in reality a lot of people are not doing that.
 So I don't know if that's necessarily wrong but it's definitely the hard mode, haha, diving straight into React, not really knowing the syntax and all of the API and all of the gotchas that you have.

-Have you ever had imposter syndrome as somebody without a CS degree and if so, how did you deal with it?
+Have you ever had imposter syndrome as somebody without a CS degree?

 Yeah, I interviewed at Google maybe seven or eight years ago and I was just diving into tree sorting and all of these computer science terms that I thought I had to know and the reality is that the Google interview had none of those things.